sigasi/sigasi_insights/manual/trouble.md

 Resolution: Reset the library mapping: **right-click the project > Library Mapping > Reset Library Mapping**

-Project does not have Common Libraries {#ts-commonlib}
+Project does not have Common Libraries {: #ts-commonlib}
 --------------------------------------

 Symptoms: